 - 1. Shut down the engine, and remove the key from the ignition. - 2.
 Clean around filler cap (A). - 3.
-Turn cap (A) counterclockwise until it is loose and then remove the cap.
+Turn cap (A) counterclockwise until it is loose.
+Remove the cap.

 The filler cap for the DEF tank is blue and the nozzle dispenser is smaller than that of the fuel tank.